Visit countless exciting attractions on sightseeing buses and boats. Get a feel for the contemporary spirit of Berlin while learning about its rich…

-Race through the streets of Berlin on a mini hot rod!
-Check out the German capital's most spectacular sights and see for yourself why these rides are…
+Cruise through the streets of Berlin on a mini hot rod.
+Check out the German capital's most spectacular sights and see for yourself why these rides…

 The East Side Gallery is the longest remaining strip of The Berlin Wall and the longest outdoor gallery in the world.
 Immediately after the fall of the “iron curtain,” 118 artists from 21 different countries reinterpreted East Side Gallery history forever.

 The East Side Gallery borders what used to be its “death strip,” a highly patrolled area where anyone trying to cross from East to West Berlin was immediately shot.

 Since 1990, many murals deteriorated.
 Restoration, however, has been filled with roadblocks like funding issues and even a lawsuit from artists who felt their work was altered.